dcunited001/dcunited001.github.io/_drafts/fallout-zero-part-2.md

 groups in the Western world with such responsibility, I'm not so sure that some groups in the global economy would execute that duty altruistically.

+### What Makes a Good Steward of Future Intellectual Property Holdings?

 And its not a joke: we're getting close to a world that might be controlled by esoteric groups of corporate conglomerates who act as